 - Emergency Response: RAs are the primary responder to emergencies within their hall.
-While each RA will have designated duty nights, staff are expected to assist whenever they are in the building.
+While each RA will have designated duty nights (to include some weekends and holidays), staff are expected to assist whenever they are in the building.

 - Facility Management: RAs work with other hall staff to ensure that there are no facility issues on their floor or in/around their building.
 RAs perform room inventory checks and safety checks on a regular basis, as required.